Mongolian People's Army: Mongolian People's Army Air Force

 The Mongolian People's Army Aviation drastically improved with Soviet training and vastly ameliorated within a time span of several years.

 In May 1925, a Junkers F.13 entered service as the first aircraft in Mongolian civil and military-related aviation.
 In March 1931, the Soviet Union donated three Polikarpov R-1s to the Mongolian People's Army, with Mongolia further purchasing three R-1s.

-In 1932, an uprising broke out against Collectivization, which saw both Soviet and Mongolian-operated R-1s taking part in actions against the rebellion.
+During the 1932 uprising in Western Mongolia, both Soviet and Mongolian-operated R-1s took part in actions against the rebellion.
 The aircraft carried out reconnaissance, leaflet dropping, and bombing missions.
 Chinese intelligence reports that in 1945 the Mongolian People's Air Force had been with a three-fighter and three-bomber aviation-regiment, and one flight training school and greater air squadrons.
 It was reported that headquartered in the Mukden Manchukuo spy-section in October 1944 air force whole units had been 180 aircraft and 1231 airmen.
 The Mongolian People's Army Aviation demonstrated its full potential during the Battle of Khalkhin Gol, which was its largest engagement.
-Apart from intercepting intruding aircraft, People's Aviation was used heavily to repress domestic rebel movements.
+Apart from intercepting intruding aircraft, the air force was used heavily to repress domestic rebel movements.

 The Mongolian People's Air Force has operated a variety of aircraft types.

+Rank Insignia of the Mongolian People's Revolutionary Army between 1936 and 1940.